Consejo Mundial de Lucha Libre: Co-promoted champions

-No longer promoted / Inactive

 Tournaments

 CMLL conducts several annual tournaments which usually signify a big push.
 Tournaments have been left out of the schedule for unexplained reasons.
 Some tournaments are conducted as torneo ciberneticos, a large multi-man tag team elimination match, others are normal single elimination tournament.

 Active tournaments

+Minor tournaments

+These are all the tournament that have been established relatively recently and held at least twice.

 Past annual tournaments

 These are all the tournament that have been held in the past by Consejo Mundial de Lucha Libre but have not been promoted in the last two years.